heywoodlh/the-empire.systems-old/metalsmith/src/posts/2020-03-06-Arch-Linux-Router.md

 ### Set Up a DHCP Server For The LAN:

+Most of the DHCP server setup is [derived from the awesome Arch Wiki](https://wiki.archlinux.org/index.php/dhcpd#Configuration) so feel free to check out the documentation there for more information.

 Install the `dhcp` package using `pacman`:

 `sudo pacman -Sy dhcp --noconfirm`